 Furthermore, the City is specifying that the new fixtures have a “Correlated Color Temperature” of 4300 degrees Kelvin–much too blue!
 Although the first “high brightness” LED’s for outdoor use had a high blue content, many are now available with warmer color that produce the same (or nearly the same) amount of light per watt consumed.
 As recommended in the Seeing Blue article, the City should not install any streetlights with Correlated Color Temperature greater than 3000 Kelvin.

 Please help persuade New York City to revise its plan to install unshielded streetlights with damaging blue-rich “white” LED’s!
 The best way to do this is to write to our Mayor:

 You can also contact the Mayor via this online message form:

-If you live in New York City, please also send a copy to your representative in City Council (http://council.nyc.gov/html/members/members.shtml).
-More than 20 Council Members have co-sponsored a bill that would require all New York City streetlights to be fully shielded.
+If you live in New York City, please send a copy to your representative in City Council (http://council.nyc.gov/html/members/members.shtml).
+Last year more than 20 Council Members co-sponsored a bill that would require all New York City streetlights to be fully shielded.

-Your letter can be very brief: You just want to tell DOT that all new streetlights must be “fully shielded” and have a “Correlated Color Temperature” of no more than 3000 Kelvin.
+Your letter can be very brief: You just want to tell the Mayor that all new streetlights must be “fully shielded” and have a “Correlated Color Temperature” of no more than 3000 Kelvin.

 Suffolk County on Long Island recently enacted legislation limiting blue content of outdoor lighting done by the County.
 Shouldn’t New Yorkers have similar protection?

-Stay tuned for updates on the upcoming 2014 New York State legislative session!
+See below for updates on 2014 New York State legislation!